Ssimoes48/Exoplanet-Machine-Learning/README.md

 The Neural Network is a more accurate network with a accuracy rating of 88%.
 The Grid Search model is slightly less accurate with a rating of 80%.

-Model 1 Neural Network
+Model 1 Neural Network: 88% Accurate

 ![model1 accuracy](Images/model1_accuracy.JPG)

-Model 2- Grid Search
+Model 2- Grid Search: 80% Accurate

 ![model2 accuracy](Images/model2_accuracy.JPG)